DebasmitaBose0/DebasmitaBose0/README.md

 ## 💫 Quick Snapshot

 - 🧠 Pursuing *B.Tech in Computer Science & Engineering* at **Adamas University**
-- 💡 Strong interest in **AI, Data Science, and Web Development**
+- 💡 Passionate about **AI, Data Science, and Web Development**
-- 🔧 Always exploring *real-world problem solving through coding*
+- 🔧 Solving *real-world problems through code and logic*
 - 🤝 Believer in *collaboration, adaptability,* and a **growth mindset**
 - 🚀 Open to **internships, projects, and research opportunities**